-Health Maintenance Organizations (HMOs)
+• Health Maintenance Organizations (HMOs)

 Members must select a primary care physician (PCP) from a network of participating providers.
-The PCP directs healthcare services and must make referrals for specialists and hospitalizations.
+A PCP can be a family practice, general practice, internal medicine, pediatric or an OB/GYN physician.
+The PCP will direct all healthcare services and will make referrals for specialists and hospitalizations.
 When care and services are coordinated through the PCP, only a copayment applies.
-No annual plan deductibles apply for medical services; however, there is an annual \$50 prescription deductible applied for each plan participant.
-The minimum level of HMO coverage provided by all plans is described on page 12.
+No annual plan deductibles apply for medical services through an HMO.
+The minimum level of HMO coverage provided by all plans is described on the charts on pages 12-17.
 Please note that some HMOs provide additional coverage, over and above the minimum requirements.
+A \$50 prescription deductible applies to each plan participant.